OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 Many NMEA parsers are available.
 NMEA could be an option to consider, in case the management of the output of the trinket above was to be automated.

-## Before you run the commands
+## Before you run anything
 After cloning the git repo, to run everything this document is about, all you need is to compile and archive the code:
 ```bash
  ../gradlew clean shadowJar
 ```
-You're good.
+This requires Java 8.
+If no error or wacky message shows up, you're good.

 ### By email
 If there is Internet access in the location where the trinket is, and